Associate Dean for Academic and Student Affairs

 Coastal Community College

-Advisor for UNCW Students at Coastal Carolina Community College, Carteret Community College, James Sprunt Community College, and Sampson Community College Extension Sites
+Advisor for Main Campus Elementary Education Students (Last Names A-C) & Extension Students at Coastal Carolina Community College, Carteret Community College, James Sprunt Community College, and Sampson Community College sites

 I hold a B.S. from West Chester University, Pennsylvania, a M.Ed.
 Curriculum and Instruction from Kutztown University, Pennsylvania, and a PhD. from Old Dominion University.
 My professional background is in high school social studies.
 I have taught in public schools and at the university level.
 I am married to a retired U. S. Marine.
 We have two children—Rick and Kelly.
 I enjoy gardening, living by the beach, teaching and helping people.